CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

     # apt-get install build-essential

 ## Using install file

-To install automatically all required files and services run inside **fan folder** (as root):
+To install automatically all required files and services run inside your project folder (as root):

     # bash fanInstall.sh

-> a restart is required
+then verify service using:

+    # systemctl status fanSystem

+or

+    # service fanSystem status

 ## Manually

+### Step 1: Provide file informations and Copy
-To start fanSystem.py automatically when the raspberry start, you need to use a linux service using **fanSystem.sh**.
+To start fanSystem.py automatically when the raspberry start, you need to use a linux service using **fanSystem** shell script file.
-The only thing to do, you have to edit the fanSystem.sh at line 15 before using it.
-In the line 15 you must specify in which folder the fanSystem.py and gpoClean.py files are located.
+The only thing to do, you have to edit the **fanSystem** file at line 14 before using it.
+In the line 14 you must specify in which folder fanSystem.py and gpoClean.py files are located.
-So in line 15 you must insert your folder as:
+So in line 14 you must insert your project folder as:

     DIR=YOUR FOLDER HERE

-After editing the file you must put the **fanSystem.sh** in the folder:

-    /etc/init.d

-After change permission in the file with:

-    # chmod u+x /etc/init.d/fanSystem.sh

-Go to the folder:

-    # cd /etc/init.d

-After you must enable the service with:

-    # systemctl enable fanSystem.sh

-and

-    # update-rc.d fanSystem.sh defaults
+After then, **copy fanSystem** shell script file into **/etc/init.d** folder.

+### Step 2: Permissions
-Now you must change the permissions in **fanSystem.py** and **gpoClean.py** file using
+Now in your project folder you must change permissions in **fanSystem.py** and **gpoClean.py** file using:

     # chmod u+x fanSystem.py

-and

     # chmod u+x gpoClean.py

-After restart your system and verify if the fan-control service is running correctly using the command:
+The same for **fanSystem** bash file into **init.d** folder:

+    # chmod u+x /etc/init.d/fanSystem

+### Step 3: Enable and Link
+Go into **init.d** folder:

+    # cd /etc/init.d

+After then, you have to enable fanSystem service with:

+    # systemctl enable fanSystem

+and link it to load fanSystem service on system start:

+    # update-rc.d fanSystem defaults

+### Step 4: Start and Check
+Now start **fanSystem** service using:

+    # service fanSystem start

+and check using:

     # service fanSystem status.

-> The gpoClean.py file is a small program that is used only to clear all GPIO pins when the service start or is reloaded.
+> The gpoClean.py file is a small program used only to clear all GPIO pins when the service start or restart.

+> Try to restart system if service doesn't work after installation.

 ## Manage service